Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 - SLS and SMD data needed to be reset because of bad or incorrect data there.
 - DHCP \(Kea\) has been restarted to clear errors.

-(`ncn-mw#`) The following clears the \(DNS Helper\) Manager generated data in the ConfigMap.
+(`ncn-mw#`) The following clears the \(DNS Helper\) manager generated data in the ConfigMap.
 This is generally safe as Unbound runtime data is held elsewhere.

 ```bash
 kubectl -n services patch configmaps cray-dns-unbound --type merge -p '{"binaryData":{"records.json.gz":"H4sICLQ/Z2AAA3JlY29yZHMuanNvbgCLjuUCAETSaHADAAAA"}}'